-3.1 Rooting Depth
+3.2 Rooting Depth Information

-Grassland ecosystems occur to varying degrees in the Grassland, Parkland, Foothills and Rocky Mountain Natural Regions of Alberta (ESRD, 2013).
-These natural regions are characterized by hot, dry growing conditions, and a low precipitation to evaporation ratio.
-Low levels of precipitation lead to an allocation of plant resources to below ground production in the form of roots and crown production in grasses.
-Sims and Singh (1978) found that in mixed grass and short grass prairie, below-ground production accounted for between 52 and 86% of total net production.
+Dry mixed grass prairie is characterized by dry hot growing conditions, they have a precipitation to evaporation ratio of 0.3-0.4:1.
+This low level of precipitation leads to an allocation of resources to below ground production in the form of roots and crown production in grasses.
+Sims and Singh (1978) found that in mixed grass and short grass prairie below ground production accounted for between 52 and 86% of total net production.
 This suggests that for prairie ecosystems the majority of plant production is focused on root biomass.

-Information on maximum rooting depth was available for four grass species, five forb species and two shrub species relevant to the Natural Regions considered.
-Many of these data are sourced from Coupland and Johnson (1965) who looked at rooting depths in mixed prairie in Saskatchewan.
+Information on maximum rooting depth was available for four grass species, five forb species and two shrub species relevant to the Dry Mixedgrass subregion.
+Many of these data are sourced from

+Coupland and Johnson (1965) who looked at rooting depths in mixed prairie in Saskatchewan.
 Data are summarized in Table 1, and discussed in the following sections.
-Supporting information in the AEP (2016) Range Plant Community Guide was also considered.